CloudCannon/Jekyll-Tips/_guide/cms.md

 ![Preview](/img/guide/cms/preview.png)

-We set the updatable regions by adding a class of **editable** to elements in the HTML.
+We set the editable regions by adding a class of **editable** to elements in the HTML.
 Let's make the headings on the index page editable:

 <pre>&lt;header&gt;
   &lt;div class=&quot;header-content&quot;&gt;